Skip to main content

 • Just over 1/3 acre

-A wonderful G2 listed late Regency four bedroom villa plus annex flat, totalling around 3,300 sq feet, set in a peaceful and mature plot of circa 1/3 an acre just a short walk from the centre of one of North Oxfordshire's most popular villages.
+A wonderful G2 listed late Regency four bedroom villa plus annex flat totalling around 3,300 sq feet, in need of renovation/modernisation, set in a peaceful and mature plot of circa 1/3 an acre just a short walk from the centre of one of North Oxfordshire's most popular villages.
 NO CHAIN.

 Kirtlington needs little introduction locally.
 It is, simply, one of the most popular villages in North Oxfordshire.
 There are many reasons.
 The great local primary school also feeds through to an excellent C of E secondary in Woodstock (with private schools also within easy driving distance).
 Two high quality pub/restaurants provide great food and drink.
 Close road and rail links (40 mins to Marylebone from Bicester North - 6 miles away) provide immensely easy commuting.
 The old stone quarry by the canal, plus the Capability Brown gardens of Kirtlington Park, offer lovely walks etc. But for many, it's the community with its all-inclusive ethos, sense of vibrancy and spirit that makes it the sort of place people rarely want to leave.